094459/newsletter-oss-projects/README.md

 [abc](https://aws-oss.beachgeek.co.uk/47t) is an AI bash tool that integrates with Amazon Bedrock as a foundation model provider.
 This tool will generate shell command(s) from natural language description using which ever LLM (generative AI) you configure, and place on the next shell prompt for editing and execution.
 Plenty of details in the README on how to configure and run this, so give it a go if you are looking for something that integrates with Amazon Bedrock.(#206)

+**agent-dev-toolkit**

+[agent-dev-toolkit](https://aws-oss.beachgeek.co.uk/4gx) or Agent Development Toolkit (ADT),  provides a single command-line interface that lets developers build, test, and iterate on Strands agents with ease during local development.
+The CLI unifies agent execution, observability, UI, and local containerisation into one cohesive developer experience, enabling developers to iterate and experiment faster with immediate feedback loops and streamlined workflows.
+Check out the detailed README file for more info on how to get started with this command line tool.(#212)

 **agent-evaluation**

 [agent-evaluation](https://aws-oss.beachgeek.co.uk/3vw)  is a generative AI-powered framework for testing virtual agents.
 Agent Evaluation implements an LLM agent (evaluator) that will orchestrate conversations with your own agent (target) and evaluate the responses during the conversation.
 The repo has links to detailed docs that provide example configurations and a reference guide to get you started. (#197)